Safe-DS/Library/docs/tutorials/machine_learning.md

 sup_dataset = SupervisedDataset(table, target_column="target")
 ```

-[SupervisedDatasets][safeds.data.SupervisedDataset] are used in safe-DS to train supervised machine learning models
+[SupervisedDatasets][safeds.data.SupervisedDataset] are used in Safe-DS to train supervised machine learning models
 (e.g. [RandomForest][safeds.ml.classification.RandomForest] for classification and
 [LinearRegression][safeds.ml.regression.LinearRegression] as a regression model), because they keep track of the target
 vector.
 A [SupervisedDataset][safeds.data.SupervisedDataset] can be created from a [Table][safeds.data.tabular.Table] and